kendyl93/football-chat/readme.md

 # TODO

-- dockerize local mongodb - DONE
+- dockerize local mongodb - NOT DONE
 - add env variables
 - flow - Create chat ROOM in the db and connect users to it.
 Then send messages like [{ userName: string, message: 'string'}]
 - invastigate how to connect db with socket chat